CoenBeemer/AI/doc/README.md

 ## Why use Overlord AI?
 This AI can be used to:
-- Help people with little to know knowledge about AI explore existing AI
+- Help people with little to no knowledge about AI explore existing AI "Throw everything against the wall and hope something will stick" style.
 - Help people who are somewhat more experienced with AI find a suitable AI for their data easier and faster

 ## How to get started